infor-design/enterprise-wc/src/ids-mixins/README.md

 ```

 1. Add types for MODE and VERSION to the `d.ts` file for the new properties.
-1. Add the theme mixin name to the @mixins tag for future docs.
+1. Add the theme mixin name to the @mixes tag for future docs.
 1. Add the color changes for each theme scss file.
 For example:

 ```css